-Having won the battle to have the 145 Westmorland bus service retained, and getting the route changed so that it now goes to the central city Bus Interchange, instead of going to Eastgate, the WRA made further representation to ECan to have the internal route within Westmorland itself extended to service the new subdivbision at the top of the hill.
-ECan are willing to extend the route, if the majority of residents support the proposal via a separate consultation process which is to be circulated to all residents within the next couple of week,
+Having won the battle to have the Westmorland bus service retained, and getting the route changed to go into the central city Bus Interchange, the WRA made further representation to ECan to have the internal route within Westmorland itself extended to service the new subdivbision at the top of the hill.
+As you will all know by now, that was approved by ECan following a very well-supported separate consultation process, and our new bus serive - Route 45 - is now up and running.

 The attached PDF as supplied by the CCC and provides an insight into the Old Stone House - past, present and future.